The Gluing Property: Improving the upper bound for the omega -gluing property

-We are finally in conditions to derive the main result of Section~\ref{section; improving}. \begin{theorem}[$\mathrm{V}=\mathcal{K}$] Let $\kappa$ be a measurable cardinal with $o(\kappa)=\omega_1$ and assume that there are no other measurables of Mitchell order $\geq \omega_1$.
+We are finally in conditions to derive the main result of Section~\ref{section; improving}. \begin{theorem}[$\mathrm{V}=\mathcal{K}$] Let $\kappa$ be a measurable cardinal with $o(\kappa)=\omega_1$ and assume that there are no other measurables with Mitchell order $\geq \omega_1$.